HhMorgan/Sprint0-tutorial-repo/README.md

     Hello I am a person, and I am a computer science student, a former junior teaching assistant, and I am so interested in the content of this course.
     I love football
     :(
     I love clothes
     I love green tea with mint.
     I love github.
     "I love Chess" someone in C5.
+    I'm a CS student who's trying to stay happy amidst all of our projects.

-This a repository examining our capabilities on using github commands while having a large team committing at the same time
+This a repository examining our capabilities in using GitHub commands whilst having a large team committing at the same time.